-In college, I got to go to a Yankees-Red Sox game at Yankee Stadium courtesy of my friend Allie who grew up in Boston.
+In college, I got to go to a Yankees-Red Sox game at Yankee Stadium courtesy of my friend Allie, who grew up in Boston.
 We wore Red Sox shirts and midwestern me was shocked by the Yankees fans who yelled at us, dumped beer on our heads, and shoved us on the subway after the game.
-My brother and I later emptied our bank accounts on tickets to a game a Fenway when he lived in Boston during college, a financial decision we insisted we had to make for the sake of baseball history.
+My younger brother and I later emptied our bank accounts on tickets to a game at Fenway when he lived in Boston during college, a financial decision we insisted we had to make for the sake of baseball history.

 I moved to Iowa for grad school, and my friends and I discovered the Cedar Rapids Kernels, a nearby minor league team.
 Between innings, used cars for sale were driven around the field, and we posed for pictures with Mr. Shucks.
-My friend Rob and made the day trip to see the Field of Dreams near Dyersville.
+My friend Rob and made a day trip to see the Field of Dreams near Dyersville.
 It was pretty amazing to see it in person, but everyone knows that Bull Durham is the best baseball movie of all time.

-I moved to Washington, D.C. in 2008.
+I moved to Washington, D.C., in 2008.
 I wasn’t sure if I really belonged there, and the fact that I was laid off nine months after I started my job felt like the universe was trying to tell me something.
 But I stayed for a few more months scraping by on unemployment until I got a contractor job at the Library of Congress.
 That in itself seemed like a miracle.

 I moved to Capitol Hill and was soon introduced to another librarian named Rick by one of my coworkers.
 He was a gregarious music fan, always on the lookout for live shows.
 He came to our work happy hours and I soon found out he was a Nationals fan.
 I was impressed that he even had season tickets with another librarian named Dan.
 We both lived near H Street, and we started a trivia team at the Argonaut restaurant and bar.
-When I was desperate to move out of my group house and find my own apartment, Rick told me that the apartment below his was open.
+When I was desperate to move out of my group house and find my own apartment, Rick told me that the apartment below his was open, and it was cheap.
 A few weeks later, we were neighbors.

 There was hardly anyone at the game, and it seemed a little eerie to be in this brand-new, empty stadium in the middle of the day.
 Rick explained to me who all the important players were: Ryan Zimmerman, who had been there since the team came from Montreal in 2005; Ian Desmond and Adam Dunn, our best hitters; and Jordan Zimmermann and Stephen Strasburg were our new phenom pitchers.
 Just like the Royals, the Nats were perennial losers, but maybe that was about to change.

 He explained to me that the Nats had started playing at RFK stadium, the crumbling abyss at the end of Capitol Hill known for its infestation of raccoons.
 Nationals Park seemed blindingly pristine to me, and it was right by the Anacostia River.
 The Nats lost that game against the Rockies, but I had an inkling I was going to be a Nats fan.
-Rick bought an enormous single barbecue rib, and for some reason I’ve long forgot, we thought the bone at the end of the game was hilarious.
+Rick bought an enormous single barbecue rib, and for some reason I’ve long forgotten, we thought the bone at the end of the game was hilarious.
 So I took a photo of it.

 The next game I went to was just a month later with Rick and our friends from the Library of Congress.
-As we walked into a packed stadium on a Friday night, I had a high I realized I hadn’t felt since I was a kid walking into Kauffman Stadium.
+As we walked into the packed stadium on a Friday night, I had a high I realized I hadn’t felt since I was a kid walking into Kauffman Stadium.
 The feeling was exactly the same, and I still get it every time.